Travel details

 Göreme Open-Air Museum

-The Göreme Open-Air Museum is a UNESCO World Heritage site where a group of churches have been carved into the rock.
+The Göreme Open-Air Museum is a UNESCO World Heritage site where churches carved into rock are scattered across the area.

-Well-preserved frescoes remain inside, allowing you to feel the atmosphere of early Christianity.
+Well-preserved frescoes remain inside, allowing you to feel the spirit of early Christianity.

-It is a mystical spot representative of Cappadocia where nature and faith are fused.
+It is a mystical spot representing Cappadocia where nature and faith have merged.

 [Japanese Guide]